 There is no shortage of daycare options in Arizona.
 Parents may choose a neighbor who runs a daycare out of her home, or they may choose to take their child to an established corporate daycare.
 No answer is right or wrong, but there are pros and cons to each.

 Many parents choose to place their children in a home daycare as opposed to a franchised daycare for the intimate environment.
 But before a home daycare can operate as a business and accept children, the state requires the owner to get a license for health and safety reasons.
 It is important for parents to know, however, that a daycare is only required to have a license when it is watching more than four children at a time, excluding its own, for compensation.

-In Arizona, as stated above, a day care is required to have a license.
-A day care center without a license is prohibited from accepting children for safety and health reasons.
-The day care will first apply for an initial license and once the state receives the application, they will send inspectors to the proposed day care facility.
-When the state finds that the facility has observed the rules for a day care facility, then the initial license may be issued.
+One of the advantages of corporate daycare centers is that they often have much stricter licensing and inspection requirements.
+The daycare will apply for an initial license, and once the state receives the application, they will send inspectors to the proposed daycare facility.
+When the state finds that the facility has observed the rules for a daycare facility, the license may be issued.

 - Child Care Facilities Licensing - Arizona Department of Health Services

 During a free consultation, we will look at the important aspects of your case, answer your questions, and explain your legal rights and options clearly.
 All submissions are confidentially reviewed by Mark Breyer.

 Confidentially reviewed by Attorney Mark Breyer

 By providing your phone number, you agree to receive text messages from Husband and Wife Law Team.
 Message and data rates may apply.
 Message frequency varies.